Devaaron7/Redact-Final/README.md

 # Replace String

-This program will replace specific keywords, saved in a text file, with the word <redacted> when the user hits the "run" button.
+This program will replace specific keywords, saved in a text file, with the word "redacted" when the user hits the "run" button.

 Requires the following modules -